 This recipe is vegan, paleo, and keto-friendly.
 Hence there are no changes to the recipe needed in order to cater to your dietary requirements.

 And there you have it for this week.
 Enjoy this delicious, regional recipe.
-Please let me know how you get and how you like the sauce in the comments below or over on Instagram.
+If you enjoy this recipe, why not give my Italian Anti Pasti Salad a try?
+Do let me know how you get and how you like the sauce in the comments below, over on Instagram, or by rating the recipe.
 If you are experimenting with the herbs – let me know which herbs you are using!! 🤗